The National Archives of Ireland

 However, don't ignore the other choices on the main NAI home page as it appears that you might need to go via some of the other choices to access things not referenced via the Genealogy pages e.g. Wills post 1922 ... are you keeping up?
 Check out the Legal Records pages for further information, especially the Guide to Testamentary Records page which has some fairly convoluted instructions for accessing the post 1922 will calendars (there used to be a fairly simple page with hyperlinks to the PDFs for each year ... which you can still access in the same way via Chris Paton's helpful shortcuts.)

 As far as I am aware there is no Irish equivalent of Amanda Bevan's, "Tracing your ancestors in the National Archives", which is your guide to the British records held at Kew, London.
 However, I recently found a Guide to the National Archives of Ireland written from much personal experience on the part of well-known Irish genie, Sean Murphy, so see if he can help you unravel the mysteries of this venerable institution.
+The NAI site does have some research guides and sources to selected collections, so check left hand panel on this page to see if there is something to help you learn about unfamiliar records.

-If you do visit in person, then read their Plan Your Visit page to make sure you are aware of the practicalities of gaining access to the Reading Room etc. There is also a free genealogy service available with an accredited genealogist, which I can't comment on it as I have not taken advantage of it myself.
+If you do visit in person, then read their Plan Your Visit page carefully to make sure you are aware of the practicalities of gaining access to the Reading Room etc. There is also a free genealogy service available with an accredited genealogist, which I can't comment on it as I have not taken advantage of it myself.

 Having whinged, it's only fair now to give the NAI a huge vote of thanks for the marvellous resources that they have put on-line with some very good source-specific search screens giving access to high quality digitised images for free.